bparanj/crystal/electronics/zettel/passive-component.md

 4. Energy Storage:

 Capacitors and inductors both store energy, but in different forms (electric and magnetic fields).
-Understanding their energy storage properties helps explain their uses in circuits.

 5. Impedance:

 In AC circuits, capacitors and inductors introduce impedance, which combines resistance and reactance.
 Impedance explains how these components influence AC signals.

----

 ## Potential Research: